ncpaddle/encnet_paddle/README.md

 ## Introduction

 In this repository, we implement the Contect Encoding Module which can improve semantic segmentation results a lot under the [Paddle](https://www.paddlepaddle.org.cn/) framework.
-Our model achieves 78% mIoU on Cityscapes dataset after 80,000 steps training, which is close to the results with [mmsegmentation_encnet](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/encnet).
+Our model achieves 74.85% mIoU on Cityscapes dataset after 80,000 steps training, which is lower than the results with [mmsegmentation_encnet](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/encnet).
+We ascribe this substandard precision to the differences between *PaddleSeg* and *mmsegmentation*, which mainly comes from the data augmentation and learning rate schedule method.

 - Original Paper : [Context Encoding for Semantic Segmentation](https://arxiv.org/abs/1803.08904)
 - Official repo : [Pytorch-Encoding](https://github.com/zhanghang1989/PyTorch-Encoding)